Are you thinking about hiring a landscaping company, but have no idea what it’ll cost? Let’s take a look at what you should budget for your project.

 So how much can you expect to pay for the design?

-Depending on the credentials, expertise, and methods of the designer, as well as the scope of the project, most residential clients can expect the costs to range from $700-$2,000 or more.
-A simple design for a smaller area will get you closer to that $700 range, while a more complex design will cost more.
+Depending on the credentials, expertise, and methods of the designer, as well as the scope of the project, most residential clients can expect the costs to range from $1,000-$2,500 or more.
+A simple design for a smaller area will get you closer to that $1,000 range, while a more complex design will cost more.
 The cost can also depend on the format of the design.
 Hand drafted plans are typically more costly than digitally created plans.
-If you want to receive 3-D perspective images and a video walkthrough of the landscape design, that will increase the price as well.
+If you want to receive perspective images of the landscape design, that will increase the price as well.

 One last thought about designs.
 You can usually have the design as a separate service from the installation.
 That means after you get your finished design, you can take it to any landscaper to have them install it.
 If the company you are working with for your design is also a landscape installation contractor, in most cases I would recommend that you stick with them for the installation.
 Having already gone through the design process with you, they will have the best idea as to what you want.
 Like any artistic creation, the design will usually have their unique style.
 It may include specific elements that they specialize in or plants that they have an intimate knowledge of.
 This means they will often do the best job when it comes to installing that particular design.